 Cost: Free, Self-Guided (Boat and lift costs below)

 Start: Königssee Village & Boat Dock

-Seasonality: In the Winter the ferry only goes as far as Saint Bartholomew’s Church and back as a half tour.
-Many mountain hikes will also be closed in the Winter, but the ferry journey is still great.
+Seasonality: In July-September, arrive before 10am and return by 2pm to avoid long lines.
+In the Winter the ferry still runs daily, but only goes as far as Saint Bartholomew’s Church and back as a half tour.
+Many mountain hikes will also be closed in the Winter, but the ferry journey is great year round.